ipab-slmc/exotica/exotica_core/doc/initialization.rst

 Finding Initializers
 ====================

-Initialization options for all problems and solvers can be found in the source code in the following locations:
+Initialization options for problems, solvers, task maps, ets. can be found in the following location inside the respective packages:

 ::

-    Problems: exotica/exotica/init/<ProblemName>.in
+    Problems: <package_name>/init/<initializer>.in

-    Solvers: exotica/exotations/solvers/<SolverName>/init/<SolverName>.in

 Initializer Layout
 ==================